-⚠️ FTC Disclosure: This JM Bullion comparison includes affiliate links.
-We earn commissions when you request information from precious metals dealers through our links, at no extra cost to you.
+** FTC Disclosure:** This article includes affiliate links to JM Bullion and SD Bullion.
+We earn commissions when you purchase through these links, at no extra cost to you.
 Companies pay us from their normal revenue.
-We maintain editorial independence and provide honest comparisons based on actual dealer performance.
+APMEX appears in this comparison for editorial completeness; we earn no commission on APMEX.
+We maintain editorial independence.
 See our Affiliate Disclosure for complete transparency.

 You built your savings through decades of work.
 Now you're evaluating whether physical metals belong in your portfolio.
 Every dealer claims lowest prices.
 Few explain the actual trade-offs.
 This comparison breaks down what each one delivers — and what it costs you to get there.

-You’re ready to buy physical gold and silver, but every precious metals dealer claims they have the best prices, fastest shipping, and most reliable service.
-This JM Bullion comparison cuts through those claims.
+You're ready to buy physical gold and silver.
+Every dealer claims best prices, fastest shipping, and most reliable service.
+This comparison looks at three major bullion dealers — JM Bullion, APMEX, and SD Bullion — and what each one actually delivers.

 JM Bullion started in Dallas in 2011 and has shipped over 6 million packages since then.
-They focus on keeping overhead lean and passing savings to customers.
-Their catalog centers on standard bullion bars and coins at competitive premiums with reliable shipping.
+They focus on lean overhead and competitive premiums on standard bullion bars and coins.
+Their catalog covers all major government coins plus their own branded bars and rounds.

-The bottom line: Low overhead typically means lower premiums.
+The bottom line: Lean overhead translates to lower premiums on standard products.
 You pay for metal, not marketing infrastructure.

 APMEX runs the largest precious metals marketplace in the country.
-They stock everything from generic silver rounds to rare numismatic coins.
-If selection matters more than price, APMEX delivers.
+They stock everything from generic silver rounds to rare numismatic coins, including UV-security bars and exclusive mint releases.
 They also offer credit cards, loyalty rewards, and portfolio tracking tools.

-Why this matters: Broader inventory comes with broader pricing.
-Worth evaluating if you need specific collectibles unavailable elsewhere.
+Why this matters: Broader inventory and infrastructure come with broader pricing.
+APMEX serves buyers who need specific collectibles unavailable at standard bullion dealers.

-For your consideration: Checking promotional pricing before major purchases may yield additional savings if timing aligns with your buying schedule.
+For your consideration: Checking SD Bullion's specials before major purchases may yield additional savings when timing lines up with your buying schedule.

 Feature-by-Feature Analysis